 Hierarchy of Needs

-These presentations (one at WordCamp US and one as the DrupalCamp Belarus Keynote) take the idea of a website hierarchy of needs (servers at the bottom, conversions at the top) and lay it over a dramatized story of a web team recovering from a bumpy relaunch.
+These presentations take the idea of a website hierarchy of needs (servers at the bottom, conversions at the top) and lay it over a dramatized story of a web team recovering from a bumpy relaunch.

 WordCamp US 2019: The Hierarchy of Needs for High-Performing Websites